These tests describe the protein part of your liver profile

 - Chronic liver disease

-- Plasma cell disorders
+- Some plasma cell disorders

-- Protein loss
+- Protein loss through kidneys or gut

-- Immune deficiency
+- Some immune deficiency states

 - Malnutrition